 If you are in the following situation, these documents are mandatory for applying:

-- applicants for Master program (both tracks) : Graduate Record Examination (GRE) AND a certificate of English language (TOEFL, IELTS or Cambridge English Advanced Certificate C1 level required)
+- applicants for Master program (international track) : a certificate of English language C1 level (TOEFL 90/120, IELTS 7.0 or Cambridge English Advanced Certificate C1 level required)

 Applicants are exempted of submitting any certificate of English (French) language if they are English (French) natice speaker or if they have obtained a degree (2 years minimum) at university in an English- (French-) speaking country.